kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 In high-stakes, single-winner settings like elections, however, these complex and non-linear interactions might undermine the perceived legitimacy of the process.
 In those settings, a Condorcet method with stronger guarantees would almost certainly be preferable.

-> Note: Individual pairwise votes _are_ in fact independent of alternatives; it is the final result which is not.
+> Note: Individual pairwise judgments _are_ in fact independent of alternatives; it is the final result which is not.

 ### Intransitivity of Preferences